How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Evaluation Framework

-In total, we extract 17,285 code contexts from all detections and obtain 5,699 unique contexts after deduplication.
-The detection count exceeds the package count because a single package often contains multiple malicious locations, such as an install script in \texttt{package.json} and a payload in a JavaScript file.
+We extract 17,285 code contexts from all detections and obtain 5,699 unique contexts after deduplication.
+The detection count exceeds the package count because a single package often contains multiple locations, such as an install script in \texttt{package.json} and a payload in a JavaScript file.
 The unique count is lower than the package count because typosquatting campaigns reuse identical payloads across many packages with only the name changed.
-The LLM only expands code context around flagged locations and never decides whether code is malicious.
-Our labels come from the ground-truth dataset, keeping taxonomy construction independent from LLM judgment.
-In our scan, GuardDog reports no matches for 647 packages (10.08\%) and OSSGadget reports no matches for 542 packages (8.44\%).
-Only 68 packages (1.06\%) evade both tools, so we locate their malicious code manually.
-We validate the accuracy of LLM-based context extraction in Section~\ref{subsec:experiment_setup}.